Geography and Geology

 - Acceptance of applicant by a graduate faculty member who agrees to serve as the student's graduate research advisor.

 - Each student is encouraged to identify a thesis advisor and topic as soon as possible.
 This will permit the selection of an appropriate faculty advisor who, in consultation with the student, will help to identify a second member of the student's advisory committee.
-The third member of this committee will be assigned by the department.
+The third member of this committee will be assigned by the school.

 - Once the membership of the advisory committee has been established, the student should rely upon its members for assistance in the selection of his/her elective courses, and for advice and direction in the thesis research.